-Below you will find a list of frequently asked questions concerning evictions and hiring an eviction attorney.
+Below you will find a list of frequently asked questions concerning evictions and hiring an eviction lawyer.

 Question: My tenant has stopped paying rent, what do I do?